 Following the traditional Guru-shishya paramparya.
 An atmosphere of trust and sharing between teacher and fellow students is required to transfer the ancient wisdom of yoga to new generations.
 Parampara means an uninterrupted tradition and is sometimes referred to as the “golden chain” linking past with current teachers.

 You will be asked to complete two 1000-word essays during the course of your training.
 Two of the topics will be chosen according to the needs of the group.
 A third questionnaire will involve you writing a summary of the feedback you have received for your 10 required classes (see below), identifying your strengths, where you require further training, and how you propose to go about getting that training.

 You will also be required to teach 10 sessions to friends or family, and ask for their feedback (see feedback form).

-You will be asked to prepare two yoga classes.
+You will be asked to prepare one class.
 The first one is presented in Phase 1.This serves as a base for us to get to know each other.
 You will receive extensive formal feedback.
-Your second class is to be presented near the end of the course.
+Your second presentation will be presented on our retreat time together for evaluation and feedback.